potsky/Netatmo/README.md

 If you only want to display text instead of a widget, you can call `raw.php` instead of `index.php`.

-You can now specify 2 custom messages in the url when :
+You can now specify 3 custom messages in the url when :

-- there is a rain gauge information
+- there is a rain gauge information (`text_wi_rain`)
+- there is no rain gauge information (`text_wo_rain`)
-- there is no rain gauge information
+- there is no rain gauge information for more than a count of seconds (`text_wo_rainsensor` and the coutn of seconds is defined by the `r` parameter.
+Default is 24h, ie 86400)

 Here are the distinct available parameters :